 External informal and formal review is coordinated by the Administrator with consultation of the Science Committee.
-External informal review is conducted by wide range of stakeholders, and external formal review is conducted by independently published species and ecosystem experts.
+External informal review is conducted by a wide range of stakeholders, and external formal review is conducted independently by authors of published literature related to biology, ecology, and rangeland specialists.
 Lastly, publishing the HQT in a peer-reviewed journal is desired and a responsibility of the Administrator.